nyurik/kibana-vega-vis/README.md

 # Querying ElasticSearch
 By default, Vega's [data](https://vega.github.io/vega/docs/data/) element can use embedded and external data with a `"url"` parameter.
 Kibana plugin adds support for the direct ElasticSearch queries by overloading the "url"` value.

-Here is an example of an ES query that gets data from `logstash-*` index, filtering by
+Here is an example of an ES query that gets data from `logstash-*` index.

 ```yaml
 {